Arbitrary high-fidelity binomial codes from multiphoton spin-boson interactions

 While arbitrary oscillator Fock state preparation is now feasible across many quantum platforms~\cite{Meekhof_PRL_1996,Hofheinz_nature_2008,Chu_nature_2018,Wolf_NC_2019,Uwe_nat_phys_2022,Li_PRL_2024,Deng_nat_phys_2024,Rahman_PRL_2025}, it is crucial to note that neither the standard nor multiphoton JC interactions can generate subsystem coherence from an initially incoherent joint state~\cite{Vogel_PRA_1989,laha_AdvQT_2023,laha_PRR_2024}.
 In our protocol, coherence in the spin state is therefore essential, as it seeds the coherence required in the initially incoherent oscillator state.
 Optimizing this initial spin coherence is consequently key to synthesizing the target bosonic state in a single step with high fidelity.
 A practical challenge in multiphoton protocols is the scaling of the required multiphoton order parameter with increasing code distance.
 To improve feasibility, we propose a two-step implementation that reduces the necessary photon-number requirement by a factor of two.
 This one-time improvement is achieved through judicious choices of initial conditions and by leveraging symmetries in the MPJC dynamics.
 Finally, to analyze the robustness of our scheme in realistic settings, we also briefly discuss the role of inevitable environmental-induced effects, including oscillator damping and qubit dephasing.

 The remainder of this paper is organized as follows.
-Section~\ref{sec_binom_states} provides an overview of the structure and properties of binomial codes.
-In Sec.~\ref{sec_MPJC}, we introduce the MPJC Hamiltonian and describe the theoretical framework of our state-generation protocol.
+Section~\ref{sec_binom_states} provides a short overview of the structure and properties of binomial codes.
+In Sec.~\ref{sec_MPJC}, we briefly introduce the MPJC Hamiltonian and describe the theoretical framework of our state-generation protocol.
 Sections~\ref{sec_two_fock} and~\ref{sec_three_fock} present explicit constructions of binomial codewords involving two and three Fock components, respectively, using a probabilistic scheme.
 In Sec.~\ref{sec_reduced_m}, we examine how the required multiphoton parameter can be reduced, improving experimental feasibility.
-Section\ref{sec_env} analyzes the impact of decoherence due to system–environment coupling on the fidelity of the generated states.
+Section~\ref{sec_env} analyzes the impact of decoherence due to system–environment coupling on the fidelity of the generated states.
+The deterministic state generation protocol is discussed in Sec.~\ref{sec_deterministic}.
 We conclude in Sec.~\ref{sec_conc} with a brief summary and outlook.
-Supplementary technical details and extended results, including those pertaining to the deterministic generation protocol, are provided in the appendices.
+Supplementary technical details and extended results are provided in the appendixes.